 Advantages of Automatic Updates

-Let’s take a look at the advantages and disadvantages of automatic updates, and I’ll help you decide whether to disable auto-updates on your site or not.
+Let’s look at the advantages and disadvantages of automatic updates, and I’ll help you decide whether to disable auto-updates on your site.

-Automatic updates are significant for WordPress security because users tend to forget to update plugins and the core WordPress installation.
+Automatic updates are significant for WordPress security because users forget to update plugins and the core WordPress installation.

 With automatic WordPress updates enabled, you don’t have to worry about updating your site whenever a minor update to WordPress is released.
 The WordPress core team pushes the updates out for maintenance and security purposes.

-You also know that if there’s a crucial security issue with WordPress or a popular plugin, then WordPress will automatically update.
-Even if you’re busy or away from home, your site will stay secure.
+You also know that WordPress will automatically update if there’s a crucial security issue with WordPress or a popular plugin.
+Your site will stay secure even if you’re busy or away from home.

-If you have many sites, then automatic updates can save you quite a bit of time.
+If you have many sites, automatic updates can save you a lot of time.
 And even if you only have one website, you might prefer the peace of mind of knowing that WordPress is taking care of things in the background.

 Disadvantages of Automatic Updates